 Large charity retailers are not running on guesswork.
 Most have established POS systems, structured reporting processes, and central oversight.
 The challenge isn't data, it's coordination.

-Sales figures sit in one system.
-Donation intake in another.
-Gift Aid tracking, markdown reporting, eCommerce transactions, and financial allocations each flow through their own processes.
-But when they don't share the same foundation, answering cross-functional questions requires someone to manually pull everything together before leadership can act on it.
+Sales figures may sit in one system.
+Gift Aid tracking, markdown reporting, eCommerce transactions, and financial allocations often run through separate processes.

-In multi-location operations, that effort multiplies across the network.
-Connecting those systems into a single operational foundation is what allows coordination to scale, something we explore in more detail in From chaos to connectivity: scaling multi-location nonprofit retail.
+In multi-location operations, that coordination effort multiplies quickly.
+Connecting systems into a shared operational foundation allows organizations to manage retail performance more consistently as they scale, something we explore further in From chaos to connectivity: scaling multi-location nonprofit retail.

 When one till has to serve three different entities